miso-lims/miso-lims/docs/user_manual/users_and_groups.md

 If you are a MISO administrator, you can find a list of all MISO users by clicking the "Users" link in the User Administration list at the bottom of the menu on the left side of the screen.
 This list is not available to regular (non-admin) users.
-The list shows some permissions, including whether the user is an admin, internal user, and/or external user.
+The list shows some permissions, including whether the user is an admin or internal user.
 Clicking on a user's login name will take you the Edit User page, where you will see more user details.
 If your site is configured to use the MISO database for user accounts (see [Logging In](site_configuration.html#logging_in)), the toolbar at the top of the table includes an "Add" button for creating new user accounts.

 {% include userman-toplink.md %}